 Medical receptionist salary

-According to the Guide, the salary midpoint (or median national salary) for a medical receptionist in the U.S. is $30,250.
-As with any role, medical receptionist salaries depend largely on the market, practice or office, along with the knowledge and experience required.
+You can find out the starting salary projections for medical receptionists in the U.S. As with any role, medical receptionist salaries depend largely on the market, practice or office, along with the knowledge and experience required.

-You can quickly find out the going rate for a medical receptionist in your city using our Salary Calculator.
+You can also find out the going rate for a medical receptionist in your city.

 Required skills, education, experience